abusedmedia/Presenta-WWW/content/legal/privacy-policy.md

 ## Children’s Privacy

-Our service is not intended for children under the age of 16, therefore PRESENTA does not knowingly collect or receive personal data from children under the age of 16. we will take appropriate measures to remove such user's information from our account database and limit that individual from future access to the Service.
+Our service is not intended for children under the age of 16, therefore PRESENTA does not knowingly collect or receive personal data from children under the age of 16.
+We will take appropriate measures to remove such user's information from our database and limit that individual from future access to the Service.

 ## Limits of our policy